unic/estatico/docs/Tasks.md

 ### `gulp css`
 Compile Sass to CSS (using `LibSass`), run autoprefixer on the generated CSS.
+By default, a very basic dependency graph makes sure that only the necessary files are rebuilt on changes.
+This can be disabled by setting `returnChangedFileOnWatch` in the task config to false.

 ### `gulp css:fonts`
 Encode *.otf or *.ttf or *.woff fonts to base64 data

 ### `gulp html`
 Compile Handlebars templates to HTML.
 Use `.data.js` files for - surprise! - data.
+By default, a very basic dependency graph makes sure that only the necessary files are rebuilt on changes.
+This can be disabled by setting `returnChangedFileOnWatch` in the task config to false.

 ### `gulp html:migrate`
 Transform old `.json` data files to `.data.js`.